jwittbold/hadoop_streaming_mapreduce/README.md

 ![Mapper2 Output](/screenshots/mapper2_output.png)

-The final step is to pipe our results to ```autoinc_redcuer2.py``` which will read in our composite key and count, and return only results for unique keys while increasing the count for duplicate key occurences.
+The final step is to pipe our results to ```autoinc_redcuer2.py``` which will read in our composite key and count, and return only results for unique keys while increasing the count for duplicate key occurrences.
 We can test this by running:

 ```cat data.csv | python autoinc_mapper1.py | sort | python autoinc_reducer1.py | python autoinc_mapper2.py | sort | python autoinc_reducer2.py | sort```